Every Version of Microsoft Copilot Explained: What Changes April 15 and What It Means for Your Institution

 Copilot Basic provides web-grounded chat and basic editing inside Office apps at no cost.
 Copilot Premium adds Work IQ, which connects Copilot to your organizational data including emails, SharePoint documents, Teams conversations, and calendar.
 Premium also includes full Teams meeting summaries, advanced reasoning models, model choice, Copilot Analytics, governance dashboards, and access to advanced agents.
 Premium licenses cost $21 to $30 per user per month depending on the SKU.

-Copilot Business costs $21 per user per month as a standalone add-on, or $18 at the current promotional rate through June 30, 2026.
-Bundled with Business Premium, the promotional price is $32 per user per month versus $43 at list price after July 1.
-Bundled with Business Standard, the promo is $22 versus $35 after July 1.
+Copilot Business costs $21 per user per month as a standalone add-on, or $18 at the current promotional rate through December 31, 2026.
+Bundled with Business Premium, the price is $32 per user per month, which becomes a permanent Microsoft SKU at the same rate on July 1, 2026.
+Bundled with Business Standard, the promotional price is $22, moving to a $23.50 permanent SKU on July 1.
 Enterprise M365 Copilot is $30 per user per month and requires an E3 or E5 base license.
 Both new and existing CSP customers are eligible for promotional rates.

 Copilot Cowork is a new collaboration mode announced at Microsoft Ignite where Copilot acts as a persistent team member in meetings, document editing sessions, and Teams channels.
 Instead of one-off prompts, teams work alongside Copilot continuously throughout their workflow.
 Cowork is expected to roll out mid-2026 and will be available exclusively to Premium license holders.
 It will not be included in the Basic free tier.